Updated: Jan 20

 59% said bad grammar or obvious spelling errors would stop them buying from a website and that they “wouldn’t trust” the company to provide a good quality service.

-So, is it always the case that a native translator is the best choice for your translation project?
+So, is a native translator always the best choice for your translation project?

 Who will you choose for your next project?